just-the-docs/just-the-docs/docs/navigation/main/index.md

 >
 > If all the pages of your site have different titles, you only need to specify the `title` of each page, and the `parent` title of each lower-level page.[^1]

 [^1]: Previous versions of Just the Docs restricted the navigation to three levels.
-Moreover, you needed to specify `has_children: true` on all parent pages, and a `grand_parent` title on all grandchild pages.
+You also needed to specify `has_children: true` on all parent pages, and a `grand_parent` title on all grandchild pages.

 If your site has pages with the same title, you need to avoid confusion when you reference that title as `parent` on other pages.
 When two potential parents have the same title, but different grandparents, you can identify the intended parent using the `grand_parent` title.